 Common Myofunctional Therapy Exercises

 OMDs can often be caused or worsened by imbalances in facial muscles.
-Children who tongue thrust or have a reverse swallow, for example, may have learned this habit due to issues with the muscles in their jaws, lips, and other parts of their face.
-Facial muscle exercises can be used to help strengthen these muscles, restore balance, and correct common OMDs.
+Children who tongue thrust or have a reverse swallow, for example, may have learned this habit due to issues with the muscles in their jaws, lips, and other facial muscles.
+Facial muscle exercises can help strengthen these muscles, restore balance, and correct common OMDs.

-For patients who have OMDs related to the positioning of their tongue, a variety of tongue positioning exercises may be used to “retrain” the position of the tongue.
-For example, in myofunctional therapy, a child may be taught exercises to strengthen their tongue, and to ensure the proper position (placed on the roof of the mouth) when swallowing.
+For patients with OMDs related to tongue positioning, a variety of tongue-positioning exercises may be used to “retrain” the tongue’s position.
+For example, in myofunctional therapy, a child may be taught exercises to strengthen their tongue and to ensure it is in the proper position (on the roof of the mouth) during swallowing.

-One of the primary goals of myofunctional therapy is to ensure proper oral posture, and this includes nasal breathing.
-Breathing through the nose helps filter allergens, improves oxygen uptake, warms and humidifies air, and more.
+One of the primary goals of myofunctional therapy is to ensure proper oral posture, including nasal breathing.
+Breathing through the nose helps filter allergens, improve oxygen uptake, warm and humidify air, and more.
 Specialists can use a wide variety of breathing techniques and exercises to train both children and adults to avoid “mouth breathing” and encourage nasal breathing.

 In many cases, you may need to make changes to your child’s routine or lifestyle as part of their myofunctional therapy routine.
-For example, our dentists may encourage you to move on from using sippy cups, eliminate pacifiers, take steps to make sure that your child’s nasal passages are clear, and more.
+For example, our dentists may encourage you to move away from sippy cups, eliminate pacifiers, and take steps to ensure your child’s nasal passages are clear, among other things.

 Myofunctional Therapy Works Best With An Integrated Approach